Read Chapter 4 “The Night”

 – “I’m not doing this for you; I hope that is clear.
 I’m doing this for the right side of the revolution.
 We deserve to win.”
 He stood up abruptly as if he was trying to get away from his own words.

 Maggie grabbed his hand and looked him straight in the eyes.
 She wanted and needed him to know that she was telling the truth.
-But how could she communicate what’s inside her soul if the cameras were watching her every move.
-Since she couldn’t come up with anything clever to say, she decided to let his hand slide, and in that very moment, the lights started flickering and the ground shaking.
+But how could she communicate what’s inside her soul with cameras watching her every move?
+Since she couldn’t come up with anything clever to say, she decided to let his hand slide.
+At that very moment, the lights in the interrogation room started flickering and the ground shaking.

 Patrick looked at his Droid; it was already down.
 He quickly looked at the front door, which flew open before starting to close.
 Judging the situation, Maggie quickly threw her shoe at the door, which allowed them enough time to make through it to the other side.